 How does a car accident cause brain death?

 This can happen due to the head suffering a strong, direct or violent blow that stretches the blood vessels within the brain.
+Brain injuries caused by car accidents don’t always cause brain death though.

 There is a possibility of developing CTE (chronic traumatic encephalopathy) in the years following a skull fracture.
+However, not all brain injuries caused by car accidents will lead to this.

 This could vary between a few seconds and a few weeks or even months, depending on the impact of the motor vehicle accident.
+Brain injuries caused by car accidents differ between patients.

 Can you go into a coma after a car accident?

 Yes, it is possible for the victim to be placed into a coma if the injury to the brain is serious enough.
+Brain injuries caused by car accidents could mean you need some time unconscious to heal.

 In most cases, those who fall into a coma after a loss of consciousness wake up within a few weeks.